 Able Brewing Kone for Chemex

-Our first recommendation is one of the best Chemex filter alternatives that we think you’ll love.
+Our first recommendation is one of the best Chemex filter alternatives that I think you’ll love.
 Every detail in the design has been done with the Chemex brewer in mind, so it’s no wonder it fits perfectly.

 The Able Chemex filter has been manufactured from a single piece of etched stainless steel.

 The process of creating this filter is pretty futuristic, with photo-etched and injection molded being some of the terms described to make this coffee filter.

 A neat design feature is that the Able Kone doesn’t actually touch the glass.
 This allows for far better coffee extraction.

 The cone’s rim has a plastic supporting ring, and this is only one part of the Able filter that touches the glass of the Chemex.